gdbots/pbjx-bundle-php/README.md

 > This can be combined with __gdbots/app-bundle__ `DeviceViewRendererTrait::renderUsingDeviceView` _(renderPbj* methods do this)_.

-What you end up with is a [namespaced path](http://symfony.com/doc/current/templating/namespaced_paths.html) reference to a template.
+What you end up with is a [namespaced path](http://symfony.com/doc/current/templating/namespaced_paths.html) reference to a template which conforms to the [Symfony template naming best practices](http://symfony.com/doc/current/best_practices/templates.html#template-locations).
 Examples:

 <table>
 <tr>